MaxMcDLC/Steam-Without-Admin/README.md

 ## How to download
 There is 2 diffrent ways to download stean:
-A) (The most current version of steam): Go to https://store.steampowered.com/tags/en/Download?l=english, and download the latest version of steaminstaller.exe for the right version of windows.
+1) (The most current version of steam): Go to https://store.steampowered.com/tags/en/Download?l=english, and download the latest version of steaminstaller.exe for the right version of windows.
 Then click the code button and hit "Download ZIP".
-B)  * (Out of date but easier, also bypasses some internet restrictions): Click the code button and hit "Download Zip"
+2)  * (Out of date but easier, also bypasses some internet restrictions): Click the code button and hit "Download Zip"

 ## How to Setup
 Setting up is pretty simple